shoeffner/monty/02_VariablesAssignmentsFunctions/slides.md

 }

-# Operator Precedence and Parentheses
+# Operator precedence and parentheses

 - What is $x$: $x = 5 \cdot 4 + 1$
 - What is $y$: $y = 5 \cdot (4 + 1)$